Aysgarth: Transport

 A regular bus service operates between Bedale and Hawes.
 On Sundays a year-round DalesBus service operates between Northallerton and Hawes.
 There are three DalesBus routes that call at the village in the summer season.
 A bus service operates between Darlington College and Askrigg.

 The Wensleydale Railway Association has plans to rebuild the railway from Northallerton (from its current western terminus at Redmire) to Garsdale and re-open Aysgarth railway station.

 Medical care

 Medical care is available at The Health Centre's surgery.
 Three doctors serve this office and the one in Hawes.
 The nearest hospitals are Friary Hospital in Richmond (20.9 km) and New Richardson Hospital at Barnard Castle (28.8 km).

 Religion

 St. Andrew's Church in Aysgarth was substantially rebuilt in 1536 and restored in 1866.
 It is now a Grade II* listed building.
 The unusually large churchyard extends to about four acres.
 The church preserves a number of fittings that were rescued from Jervaulx Abbey at the time of the Dissolution of the Monasteries, including a rood screen and the abbot's stall.

 The Wesleyan and Primitive Methodists both had chapels in the village: only the Wesleyan chapel is still in use.
-The Society of Friends had a meeting house.
+The Society of Friends (the Quakers) had a meeting house.